alunacjones/LSL.Scrutor.Extensions/docs/Auto Registration/04-fromAType.md

 # Auto registration from a type

-The following example shows auto registration of types from the assemblies of the given types:
+The following example shows auto registration of types from the assembly of the given type:

 ```csharp { data-fiddle="VRMZEM" }
 new ServiceCollection()